 Drunkard’s Dream Pests or Disease Problems

-The succulent stems and the flowers are potentially toxic and should not be placed in an area where children or pets can reach the plant.
+The succulent stem and the flowers are potentially toxic and should not be placed in an area where children or pets can reach the plant.

-There are no major issues to worry about, such as pests or diseases, but mealybugs can be a problem for almost any plant.
+There are no major issues to experience, such as pests or diseases, but mealybugs can be a problem for almost any plant.